-The inpatient load will vary by site and the above numbers are a guide meant to deal particularly with training in NIV implementation and complex CPAP implementations.
+The inpatient load will vary by site and the above numbers are a guide only and meant to deal particularly with training in NIV implementation and difficult CPAP implementations.

 - b) It is essential that trainees be involved in all aspects of the management of patients requiring inpatient NIV or CPAP implementation for ventilatory failure and sleep hypoventilation.
 Sites must be providing this service for selected patients with ventilatory failure.
-There should be sufficient workload such that each trainee can institute NIV therapy in a minimum of 20 patients over the course of core sleep training and have direct ongoing responsibility for these cases. - c) Services providing core training in Sleep Medicine to Advanced Trainees of Internal Medicine sub-specialties other than Respiratory Medicine (e.g. Neurology) must provide adequate exposure to Respiratory Medicine.
-Trainees need exposure to common respiratory disorders including obstructive lung disease and respiratory manifestations of neuromuscular disease.
-This should include: - (i) Involvement in outpatient Respiratory Clinics.
-Trainees should conduct the equivalent of one Respiratory Clinic per week over the course of the sleep medicine training period under the supervision of a Respiratory Physician. - (ii) Trainees should be directly involved in management of inpatients under the supervision of a Respiratory Physician, including the management of acute respiratory failure. - (iii) Supervised reporting of respiratory physiology tests.
-Trainees should report a minimum of 100 complex Respiratory Function Tests during the period of core Sleep Medicine Training.
+There should be sufficient workload such that each trainee can institute CPAP/NIV therapy in a minimum of 20 patients over the course training and have direct responsibility for these cases in an ongoing way. - c) Services providing core training in Sleep Medicine to Advanced Trainees of paediatric subspecialties other than Respiratory Medicine (eg Neurology) must provide adequate exposure to Respiratory Medicine.
+Trainees need exposure to common respiratory disorders including cystic fibrosis, restrictive lung diseases and respiratory manifestations of neuromuscular disease.
+This should include: - (i) Involvement in outpatient Respiratory Clinics. - (ii) Trainees should be directly involved in management of inpatients under supervision by a Respiratory Paediatrician, including the management of acute respiratory failure and neonatal cases of sleep-disordered breathing. - (iii) Supervised reporting of respiratory physiology tests.
+Trainees should report a minimum of 100 Respiratory Function Tests during the period of core Sleep Training.